alphagov/govuk_frontend_toolkit/docs/javascript.md

 ## Modules

-The toolkit comes with a lightweight javascript framework that makes it easy to write re-usable modular components, without having to worry about messy instantiation.
+The toolkit comes with a module pattern that makes it easy to write re-usable modular components, without having to worry about where and when the module should be instantiated.

 ### Usage

-Javascript modules are specified in markup using `data-` attributes:
+Javascript modules can be specified in markup using `data-` attributes:

 ```html
 <div data-module="some-module">